 What exactly is Radon, and what makes it a risk?

 Long-term exposure to excessive levels of Radon could result in serious health concerns, such as lung cancer, which is the most common.
-According to the World Health Organization (WHO), Radon can cause between 3 and 14 percent of all lung cancers according to the average radon level and smoking rate within each country.
+According to the World Health Organization (WHO), Radon can cause between 3 and 14 percent of all lung cancers, depending on the average radon level and smoking rate within each country.

 The people who smoke and are exposed to the highest levels of Radon have an increased risk because the cumulative effects of smoking cigarettes and radon exposure significantly raise the risk of being diagnosed with lung cancer.

 Given the widespread presence of Radon in homes across the United States, testing for it is a non-negotiable safety measure.
-The EPA recommends testing every home, regardless of its location, as it’s the only way to know if your home is at risk.
+The EPA recommends testing every Home, regardless of location, as it’s the only way to know if your Home is at risk.

 Statistics and Facts

-1.15 in houses: Based on the EPA, almost 1 out of 15 residences located in the U.S. has elevated radon levels above the suggested minimum action of 4 picocuries per Liter (pCi/L).
+1.15 in houses: Based on the EPA, almost 1 out of 15 residences located in the U.S. has radon levels above the suggested minimum action of 4 picocuries per Litre (pCi/L).

-Risks In Every State: The risk map of Radon from the EPA illustrates that Radon is present at high levels across all states.
+Risks in Every State: The EPA’s radon risk map illustrates that Radon is present at high levels across all states.

-Cheap Testing: Radon test kits can be bought at as low as $10 and $30.
-It’s a cheap option to ensure the security of your house.
+Cheap Testing: Radon test kits can be bought for as little as $10 $30.
+It’s an affordable option to ensure the security of your house.

 How Do You Test Your House for Radon

-Testing your home for Radon is a straightforward process that you can easily manage.
-In this article, we’ll discuss multiple testing methods, how to pick the appropriate test kit, and the steps you need to take during the testing process.
-You’ll find that it’s not as complicated as it may seem, and you can do it with confidence.
+Testing your Home for Radon is a straightforward process that you can manage.
+In this article, we’ll discuss multiple testing to pick the appropriate test kit and the steps you must take during the testing process.
+You’ll find it’s as complicated as it may seem, and you can do it confidently.

-There are two types of kits for radon tests: short-term and long-term.
+There are two types of radon test kits: short-term and long-term.

 Short-Term Radon Test Kits

-Charcoal Containers are most commonly used and usually employed for 2-7 days.
+Charcoal Containers are most commonly used for 2-7 days.

 Alpha Track Detectors: The detectors can be used for at least 90 days.